Our Talented Staff

 Mrs. LaRosa brings nearly 20 years of marketing experience as a creative thinker, graphic designer, technical editor, copywriter and proofreader.
 Starting out with her company, Blue Sky Graphics, she gained experience that led her to work for Bar None and E-Loan, two Bay Area dot-com corporations.
 Throughout her career, projects included direct mail, marketing collateral, signage, website design, print and digital advertising.
 Mrs. LaRosa has her B.A. in English Literature from Catholic University of America in Washington, D.C. and her Visual Communications Multimedia Certificate from Las Positas College in Livermore.
 Using her varied skill set to promote the Arts with LVPAC is a job that brings fulfillment and gratitude.

 Member Services Manager — firstname.lastname@example.org

-Mrs. Mulgrew brings 14 years’ experience in the performing arts, entertainment and ticketing.
+Mrs. Mulgrew brings 16 years’ experience in the performing arts, entertainment and ticketing.
 She began in ticketing at the age of 15 at Wente Vineyards and progressed to Event Management.
 In 2007, she joined LVPAC as a ticket agent for the Bankhead Theater.
 Later, she was given the task of Volunteer Coordinator and developed the procedure for maintaining the volunteer data base.
-She recently moved to the LVPAC Development Department to oversee management of the donor database on Tessitura.
-In addition to her career at LVPAC, Ms. Mulgrew has worked in fundraising with the Alameda County Fair’s Volunteer Program, the Livermore Valley Winegrowers Association and as the volunteer coordinator for the LVPAC Lobster Clambake.
+She moved into the Development Department to oversee management of the donor database and now oversees all aspects of Membership.
+In addition to her career at LVPAC, Ms. Mulgrew has worked in fundraising with the Alameda County Fair’s Volunteer Program, the Livermore Valley Winegrowers Association.
 She remains active as a member of the Bay Area Professional Ticketing Association.